tekert/goetw/README.md

 )

 func main() {
-    // A session is required to start a trace. s := etw.NewRealTimeSession("MyRealtimeSession")
+    // A session is required to start a trace.
+The name is like and ID in etw. s := etw.NewRealTimeSession("MyRealtimeSession")
     defer s.Stop()